renatoathaydes/wasmin/README.md

 counter = counter > add 1;
 ```

-> Global variables cannot be declared with `mut`, they must be immutable, so they are declared with `let` only.

 ### Functions

 Wasmin functions are similar to `let` expressions, with the following differences: